-These rippled glasses came to life after an act of gorilla marketing by Mr Nasarullah.
+These rippled glasses came to life after an act of gorilla marketing by our artisans.
 Smuggled into one of our orders of classic round and tall tumblers, we found a unique glass with a new technique.
-We loved it so much, we then worked with Mr Nasarullah and his son to develop the design.
+We loved it so much, we then worked with the artisans to develop the design.
 The result.
 This new collection of short rippled tumblers.

-Mr Nasarullah makes glass in much the same way as it has always been made.
-He grinds down raw materials like recycled glass, quartz and natural oxides together to create the vibrant colours which once made Herat’s glass so famous.
-He blows each individual glass by hand, and fires them in a traditional mud brick kiln.
+The artisans makes glass in much the same way as it has always been made.
+They grind down raw materials like recycled glass, quartz and natural oxides together to create the vibrant colours which once made Herat’s glass so famous.
+Each individual glass is blown by hand, and fired in a traditional mud brick kiln.

-With the local market for handblown glass drying up due to the arrival of cheap Chinese glass in Afghanistan, Mr Nasarullah is struggling to find new apprentices.
-Each sale of Herati glass will help build the stability he needs for his business to grow.
+With the local market for handblown glass drying up due to the arrival of cheap Chinese glass in Afghanistan, the artisans are struggling to find new apprentices.
+Each sale of Herati glass will help build the stability they need for their business to grow.